Wisdom Teeth Extraction

 Completely impacted teeth have not come through the gum and may never erupt into the

 mouth.
-If they are not causing problems or seen as a potential problem, then many
+If they are not causing problems or seen as a possible problem, then many dentists

-dentists will opt to watch them over time.
-If the wisdom teeth are causing problems
+will choose to watch them over time.
+If the wisdom teeth are causing problems or likely

-or likely to cause problems, most oral health specialists will advise an immediate
+to cause problems, most oral health specialists will advise to remove them right away.
+Early

-What problems are often linked to impacted third molars?
+What problems are often linked to impacted wisdom teeth?

-Bacteria and plaque buildup if the molars are partially erupted
+Bacteria and plaque buildup if the molars are partly erupted

 Jaw and gum disease

-Decay or root resorption of the adjacent tooth
+Decay or root resorption of the nearby tooth

 How are wisdom teeth removed?

-To remove the wisdom teeth, your dentist will make an incision through the gum tissue
+To remove the wisdom teeth, your dentist will make a cut or incision through the gum

-over the tooth.
-He or she will gently detach the connective tissue between the tooth
+tissue over the tooth.
+They will gently detach the connective tissue between the tooth

 and the bone.
 The tooth is then removed and the opening in the gum is stitched closed.